psevestre/openid-fapi/Financial_API_WD_CIBA.md

   }
 ```

 **NOTE**: When the authorization server receives an authentication request from a client that is configured in notification mode, the authorization server must associate the attributes required to issue holder of key bound tokens with the `auth_req_id`.
 When issuing [MTLS] sender constrained tokens this will be the certificate hash or some other representation of the client certificate used at the backchannel authentication endpoint.
-When issuing [OAUTB] bound tokens this will be the Token Binding ID provided at the backchannel Authentication endpoint.
+When issuing [OAUTB] bound tokens this will be the Token Binding ID provided at the backchannel authentication endpoint.

 **NOTE:** The binding message is required to protect the user by binding the session on the consumption device with the session on the authentication device.
 An example use case is when a user is paying at POS terminal.
 The user will enter their user identifier to start the [CIBA] flow, the terminal will then display a code, the user will receive a notification on their phone (the authentication device) to ask them to authenticate and authorise the transaction, as part of the authorisation process the user will be shown a code and will be asked to check that it is the same as the one shown on the terminal.